 As you read through the article, you realize that Justin is extremely smart when it comes to personal finance details.
 Those small details add up over ten years.

-Specifically these three moves stood out to me:
+Specifically these two moves stood out to me:

-- It started in year two with real estate investment moves that lead to a 100K net worth gain.
+- It started in year two with a real estate investment move that lead to a 100K net worth gain.

-- They understand taxes extremely well.
-This article shows them saving lots of money in tax-deferred accounts.
-As I showed earlier, they also have a plan to get the money out by paying few taxes.
+- Justin understands taxes extremely well.
+This article shows them saving lots of money in tax-deferred, retirement accounts.
+In the past I wrote, they also have a plan to get the money out by paying few taxes.